To see my other 4 travel blogs, click on:

 "IT WAS A DARK AND STORMY NIGHT"...

 I was alone on my little sloop in October 1956.
 It was cold black above, windy black all around, undulating black sea below.
 At the top of each wave I could see a few tiny low lights on the distant coast of England, near the White Cliffs of Dover.
-France was out of sight on the left.
+France was out of sight on my left.

 "SUDDENLY A SHOT RANG OUT"....

 It sounded like it, anyway.
-Apparently the boat had struck an unbuoyed uncharted wreck.
+Apparently my boat had struck an unbuoyed uncharted wreck.
 The hull heeled abruptly and was swung around by the waves.
 On the next swell it was lifted free, but in the following trough the crash was louder and the boat heeled more.
 Clearly the third impact would be the final one, and the sea would pour into the grounded hull.
 I had no life raft, and the nearest land was several miles away, beyond the swift currents of the cold dark sea.

 The QUOTES above are the immortal words of Snoopy, another would-be author.
 To find out if (?) and how I survived, read on.